 This module continues the study of clinical protocol and gives the student the necessary skills to participate within a clinic environment.
 It provides an understanding of the Code of Ethics within the profession.
 The module will further develop case taking, observation skills and allow the student to become aware of reflective practice.
 This module will progress the student from a point where they are academically knowledgeable but inexperienced in practice.
 It will provide a foundation for a secure, practical learning experience in which participants can become proficient, safe and confident practitioners.
-Students initially participate in the clinic as observers of active case takers, after which they join a group discussion of case analysis and AHE 2022-23 Catalog v3 published Nov.
-3. 2022 recommendation.
+Students initially participate in the clinic as observers of active case takers, after which they join a group discussion of case analysis and recommendation.
 The module aims to give the student the ability to take a thorough and confident case history of a client within a supervised clinic environment.
 This module encourages the student to critically analyse themselves and others in role playing exercises with their peers and also to question their own belief structures in debates about ethical issues.